A partial refund is now being offered to eligible people.

 - Vehicle was purchased after 30 November 2017 (see question 14)

-Unclaimed refunds will be returned to motorists through a reduction in the medical services levy next year.
+Unclaimed refunds will be returned to motorists through a reduction in the medical services levy next year, which makes up a part of all Green Slips.

 The NSW Government through the State Insurance Regulatory Authority (SIRA) has recouped the over-collected money from CTP insurers to return to policy holders as refunds.